Your guide to losing weight with Hypothyroidism…

-To get more Selenium & Vitamin E in your diet…
+Why you need more Selenium & Vitamin E

 1. Get 20 minutes of sunlight daily